PandeoF1/shelly_collector/README.md

 <h1 align="center"><em><b>Shelly Collector</b></em></h1>
 </p>

-A python websocket collector for shelly device
+A python collector for shelly device

 ## **How to install the collector**